Artificial Intelligence

 First off, where are AI solutions for recruitment actually going to come from?

 Many assume it will be early-stage startups in Silicon Valley.
-The truth is, it won’t.
+But the truth is, it won’t.

 Why?